henrikau/net_chan/README.md

 }
 ```

+The examples directory also contains a sample listener to be used
+alongside the talker example above.

 ## Build instructions

-net_chan uses meson and ninja to build
+net_chan uses meson and ninja to build and details can be found in [the
+meson build file](meson.build).

 ```bash
 meson build